Brilliant Complex Numbers

 Complex numbers sit at the heart of every quantum computing formalism.
 A qubit’s state lives in a two-dimensional complex vector space.
 Quantum gates are unitary matrices with complex entries.
 Quantum interference, the phenomenon that gives quantum algorithms their power, is entirely a consequence of complex amplitude arithmetic - amplitudes for unwanted outcomes cancel while amplitudes for correct outcomes reinforce.

 Without fluency here, every quantum computing textbook and course requires constant back-referencing to definitions.
 Brilliant’s interactive approach makes this fluency enjoyable to build.
-The course is short enough to complete in a weekend and will pay dividends across everything you study afterwards.
+The course is self-paced, with 50 lessons you can work through in short sessions, and it will pay dividends across everything you study afterwards.

 Topics covered